x07x08/TF2-Dodgeball-Modified/README.md

 ## ✨ Key Features

 * **Advanced Gameplay Mechanics**: Incorporates essential features like **steal and delay prevention**, plus the popular **"keep direction"** feature from Dodgeball Redux.
+* **Advanced Anti-Grief**: A multi-layered taunt-check system prevents players from griefing teammates by blocking steals, complete with proximity, cooldown, and duration checks.
 * **Dual Homing Modes**: Choose between two distinct rocket behaviors: a modern, smooth `"homing"` and a classic, more direct `"legacy homing"`.
 * **Extensive Rocket Customization**: Define rocket classes with unique models, sounds, speeds, turn rates, and damage properties via configuration files.
 * **Rich Event System**: Use parameters like `@rocket`, `@owner`, and `@target` to trigger custom server commands on in-game events (`on spawn`, `on deflect`, `on kill`, `on explode`).